What is a financial buyer and what logic drives their approach to price and structure?

 Another way a financial buyer can compete with a strategic buyer is to look for tuck-in acquisitions.
 Financial buyers typically look for opportunities where they can make additional acquisitions in the space to grow the company to a meaningful market position and enhance value by building a larger, stronger competitor.
 The financial buyer’s first acquisition in a sector will be for a target financial return but with the foresight that subsequent acquisitions will build incremental value.
 In this case, a financial buyer becomes a strategic buyer.
 I said earlier that financial buyers buy strictly for a financial return but in many cases financial buyers envision growth strategies that make them quasi strategic buyers.

 So who will pay more?
 A strategic buyer or a financial buyer?
-I can think of examples where both financial buyers and strategic buyers have paid seemingly exorbitant sums for companies (for example Goldman Sachs buying into Facebook at a $50 billion valuation (over 30 times run-rate revenues) and HP buying 3PAR for 11 times revenues) but if I were to look at the average transaction, I would say strategic buyer.
+I can think of examples where both financial buyers and strategic buyers have paid seemingly exorbitant sums for companies (for example Goldman Sachs buying into Facebook at a $50 billion valuation (over 30 times run-rate revenues) and HP buying 3PAR for 11 times revenues) but if I were to look at the average transaction, I would say the strategic buyer, on average, will pay more.

 Recommended Further Reading